kubesphere-retired/docs.kubesphere.io/content/v2.1/en/introduction/features.md

 As an enterprise container management platform, KubeSphere provides an easy-to-use console with the awesome user experience that allows you to quickly get started with various functions.

-KubeSphere ranging from the **workload management, microservice governance (Service Mesh), DevOps projects (CI/CD), Source to Image, multi-tenancy management, multi-dimensional monitoring, log query and collection, alerting and notification, service and network, application management, infrastructure management, image registry management, application management**.
+KubeSphere provides **workload management, Service Mesh (Istio-based), DevOps projects (CI/CD), Source to Image, multi-tenancy management, multi-dimensional monitoring, log query and collection, alerting and notification, service and network, application management, infrastructure management, image registry management, application management**.
 It also supports multiple open source storage and Network, as well as high-performance cloud storage services.

 We have also developed [Porter](https://github.com/kubesphere/porter), the open source Load Balancer plugin which is suitable for Kubernetes on Bare Metal.
 Support multiple open source storage and network plans and back high-performance business storage network services.